 Bill Memo: Leading by Example: EV State Procurement

-This legislation amends the Executive Law to direct the Office of General Services to develop and implement a state fleet procurement plan requiring at least 25-percent of the fleet be made up of zero emission vehicles (ZEV) by 2025 and 50-percent by 2030.
+This legislation amends the Executive Law to direct the Office of General Services to develop and implement a state fleet procurement plan requiring at least 25-percent of the fleet be made up of zero emission vehicles (ZEV) by 2025, 50-percent by 2030, and 100-percent by 2035.
 By January 1st, 2030 all passenger vehicles purchased or leased by an agency or authority must be ZEVs.

 Environmental Advocates NY Bill Rating: Substantial Benefit